 In addition, the PWP/TREP Implementation Phasing Plan ensures that all PWP/TREP compensatory mitigation projects are reviewed and monitored as a part of the development review process for all transportation infrastructure and community enhancement projects included in the PWP/TREP, regardless of the specific Coastal Commission approval process required for each REMP project.
-The PWP/TREP Implementation Phasing Plan also includes a monitoring and reporting program that will provide a yearly "checklist"-type assessment and summary of information and updates to the Phasing Plan Framework in order to document projects and associated mitigation requirements completed, and to assess cumulative PWP/TREP phase impacts, benefits and available resource mitigation credits for future project and/or phase implementation as identified in the compensatory mitigation credit ledger.
+The PWP/TREP Implementation Phasing Plan also includes a monitoring and reporting program that will provide a yearly "checklist"-type assessment and summary of information and updates to the Phasing Plan Framework in order to document projects and associated mitigation requirements completed, and to assess cumulative PWP/TREP phase impacts, benefits and available resource mitigation credit ledger.
 This annual report will be submitted to the REMP Working Group and Scientific Advisory Committee for large-scale no net loss wetland mitigation and restoration projects, as defined in approved site-specific HMMPs, for review and written approval.